Why We’re Skipping Tokyo For This Culinary, Crafty Japanese Prefecture

 A row of buildings with green trees in the background in Ishikawa, Japan

-Yes, there was an earthquake in Ishikawa, Japan earlier this year, but yes, you should still visit this Honshu island region.
-Seven months after the terrible New Year’s Day shake, this verdant, sea-gazing northern prefecture on Honshu, Japan’s most populous island (also home to Tokyo), is back open for business.
+Yes, there was an earthquake in Ishikawa, Japan earlier this year, but yes, you should still visit this crafty, culinary region.
+Seven months after the terrible New Year’s Day shake, the verdant, sea-gazing northern prefecture on Honshu, Japan’s most populous island (also home to Tokyo), is back open for business.

 Previously, most visitors to the prefecture were Japanese tourists – it was tough for foreigners to find their way into the onsen towns and craft-packed cities of the region from Tokyo, so the restorative waters of the hot springs and first-class seafood found in the area’s historic cities flew under the radar.
 But that all changed in March, when the opening of a new extension on the Hokuriku Shinkansen railway line made hopping from Tokyo to Ishikawa speedier than ever – and with a Japan Rail Pass, you can jump on and off the bullet trains at will, exploring across the prefecture, from Komatsu and Kaga Onsen to Fukui and Echizen-Takefu.